helmholtz-analytics/mpi4torch/README.md

-torchmpi is an automatic-differentiable wrapper of MPI functions for the pytorch tensor library.
+mpi4torch is an automatic-differentiable wrapper of MPI functions for the pytorch tensor library.

 MPI stands for Message Passing Interface and is the de facto standard communication interface on high-performance computing resources.
 To facilitate the usage of pytorch on these resources an MPI wrapper